ooloth/ooloth/README.md

 I'm a Senior Software Engineer on the API team at [ecobee](https://www.ecobee.com/).

-The vast majority of my experience is in frontend web development, particularly using [React](https://reactjs.org) frameworks like [Gatsby](https://www.gatsbyjs.com) and [Next](https://nextjs.org) to build fast-loading, accessible websites.
-But after 4 years building marketing sites and 2.5 years building the ecommerce experience on [ecobee.com](https://www.ecobee.com), I've decided to transition (at least for now) into a backend role to round out my skills and continue learning as much as I can.
+The majority of my experience is in front-end web development, and particularly building fast-loading, accessible websites with [React](https://reactjs.org) frameworks like [Gatsby](https://www.gatsbyjs.com), [Next](https://nextjs.org) and [Remix](https://remix.run).
+But after 4 years building marketing sites and 2.5 years building the ecommerce experience on [ecobee.com](https://www.ecobee.com), I've decided to transition (at least for now) into a back-end role to round out my skills and continue learning as much as I can.

 Outside of work, I enjoy [blogging](https://michaeluloth.com/writing), making [tutorial videos](https://www.youtube.com/user/michaeluloth), and tinkering with side projects, usually built with [Next](https://nextjs.org) or [Node](https://nodejs.org/en/):